 The function of the Committee is to determine the compensation of our executive officers.
-The Committee has the power to set performance targets for determining periodic bonuses payable to executive officers and may review and make recommendations with respect to shareholder proposals related to compensation matters.
-Additionally, the Committee is responsible for administering the 2012 Equity Incentive Plan, which we refer to as the "Plan."
+The Compensation Committee has the power to set performance targets for determining periodic bonuses payable to executive officers and may review and make recommendations with respect to shareholder proposals related to compensation matters.
+Additionally, the Compensation Committee is responsible for administering the 2012 Equity Incentive Plan (the "Plan").